 PCD:8219 Behavioral Science II and Interprofessional Education2 s.h.

-Continuation of DENT:8119; assessing patient understanding of practices for improving/maintaining oral health; overview of patient challenges to effective communication; application of behavioral science principles in dentistry and behavior theories.
-Prerequisites: DENT:8119.
+Continuation of PCD:8119; assessing patient understanding of practices for improving/maintaining oral health; overview of patient challenges to effective communication; application of behavioral science principles in dentistry and behavior theories.
+Prerequisites: PCD:8119.

 PCD:8245 Clinical Preventive Dentistry0,2 s.h.